digital-work-lab/handbook/_courses/2024-SoSe-IDW.md

 ## Process

-## 1. Announce the course (4 months before)
+## 1. Announce the Course (4 Months Before)

 Start: December (summer term), May (winter term)

 - [x] Professor: Announce lecture on the website for the next semester (without dates/rooms).
-- [x] Secretary: Create the course in FlexNow.
+- [x] Team Assistant: Create the course in FlexNow.
-- [x] Secretary: Update information in UnivIS (add keywords „WI-Seminar“ and „WI-Seminare“ for seminars), check information on the website.
+- [x] Team Assistant: Update information in UnivIS (add keywords „WI-Seminar“ and „WI-Seminare“ for seminars), check information on the website.

 Deadline: mid-May (summer term), December/January (winter term)

-## 2. Prepare the course (1 month before)
+## 2. Prepare the Course (1 Month Before)

 Start: March (summer term), September (winter term)

-- [x] Secretary and Professor: Set dates and request lecture rooms.
+- [x] Team Assistant and Professor: Set dates and request lecture rooms.
 - [x] IT department: Create the VC course, two weeks before the semester starts (automatically based on UnivIS).
 - [x] Professor: Create a reminder for the evaluations.
-- [x] Secretary: Add moderator and session dates in VC.
+- [x] Team Assistant: Add moderator and session dates in VC.
 - [x] Professor: Activate course in VC (visible to students).

 Deadline: April (summer term), October (winter term)

-## 3. Offer the course
+## 3. Offer the Course

 Start: April (summer term), October (winter term)

 - [x] Professor: Schedule evaluations in the pen-ultimate week ([30.21.evaluations]({{ site.baseurl }}/docs/30-teaching/30_processes/30.21.evaluations.html)).
-- [x] Secretary: Order exam materials (Prüfungspapier, Mantelbögen).
+- [x] Team Assistant: Order exam materials (Prüfungspapier, Mantelbögen).
-- [ ] Professor (Secretary): Prepare the exams (Deadline: day of the exam), information is typically provided one month before the semester ends (E-Mail: "Prüferbestellung").
+- [ ] Professor (Team Assistant): Prepare the exams (Deadline: day of the exam), information is typically provided one month before the semester ends (E-Mail: "Prüferbestellung").
 Check whether points add up, whether the number of points per task is consistent with the grading expectations - e.g., "list two examples" should correspond to 2 or 4 points. (**TODO: where to store the exam**).
 Review the exam for typos.
 Print it and prepare the exam materials.
 Add the date of the exam to the calendar and prepare to hand it over personally.
 - [x] Scheine ([Formular](https://www.uni-bamberg.de/ism/studium/anmeldung-scheinklausur/){: target="_blank"}), Scheinklausur-anmeldungen bei Erstellung der Klausurbögen berücksichtigen

-## 4. Exam grading and documentation
+## 4. Exam Grading and Documentation

 Grading